Jamie Richards (horse trainer): Hong Kong

-On 17 December 2021, it was announced by The Hong Kong Jockey Club that Jamie Richards was granted a trainer license in Hong Kong with effect from start of the 2022/23 Hong Kong Racing Season.
+On 17 December 2021, it was announced by The Hong Kong Jockey Club that Jamie Richards was granted a trainer licence in Hong Kong with effect from start of the 2022/23 Hong Kong Racing Season.
 He was replaced at Matamata by Mark Walker who previously headed Te Akau Racing’s operation in Kranji, Singapore.

 Jamie had his first winner, Handsome Rebel, at Happy Valley in Hong Kong on 12 October 2022.

 Notable horses

 Notable horses he has trained or co-trained include: